Generalised T-links Represent All Links in the 3-Sphere: A braid simplification of Lorenz-like links

 If \( n = 0 \), then \( T^0 \)-links are the same as T-links, up to a number of unknots.
 This occurs because Birman and Kofman in \cite{Birman-Kofman:NewTwistOnLorenzLinks} did not consider splittable links that have trivial components parallel to the left boundary component of the Lorenz template.
-This completely fine because the study of a splittable link is done by studying its components separately.
-However, we need to consider all components if we want to find all links in $\mathbb{S}^3$.
+This is harmless when one studies splittable links componentwise.
+However, in the present paper we keep track of these components because our goal is to represent all links in \(S^3\).

-\begin{theorem} Lorenz-like links in the Lorenz-link template \(\mathscr{L}(0,n)\) are equivalent to \(T^n\)-links.
+\begin{theorem} Lorenz-like links in the Lorenz-like template \(\mathscr{L}(0,n)\) are equivalent to \(T^n\)-links.
 In other words, every link that can be embedded into the Lorenz-like template \(\mathscr{L}(0,n)\) is a \(T^n\)-link, and every \(T^n\)-link can be embedded into the Lorenz-like template \(\mathscr{L}(0,n)\). \end{theorem}

-\begin{proof} Consider $L$ a link in the Lorenz-link template $\mathscr{L}(0,n)$.
-Let $L'$ be a Lorenz link associated with the link $L$.
+\begin{proof} Consider $L$ a link in the Lorenz-like template $\mathscr{L}(0,n)$.
+Let $L'$ be the Lorenz link associated with the link $L$.

-If $L$ has a trip number equal to zero in the Lorenz-link template $\mathscr{L}(0,n)$, then $L'$ is a collection of trivial loops that are parallel to the two boundary components of the Lorenz template $\mathscr{L}(0,0)$.
-Since $L$ is obtained from $L'$ by applying $n$ half twists on the strands in the right strip of the Lorenz template $\mathscr{L}(0,0)$, then $L$ is a collection of trivial loops with $n$ half twists applied to some of them.
+If $L$ has a trip number equal to zero in the Lorenz-like template $\mathscr{L}(0,n)$, then $L'$ is a collection of trivial loops that are parallel to the two boundary components of the Lorenz template $\mathscr{L}(0,0)$.
+Since $L$ is obtained from $L'$ by applying $n$ half twists on the strands in the right strip of the Lorenz template $\mathscr{L}(0,0)$, it follows that $L$ is a collection of trivial loops with $n$ half twists applied to some of them.
 Hence, $L$ is the $T^n$-link $T^n(r_1; d)$ with $r_1\geq 1$ and $d\geq 0$.

-If the Lorenz braid of $L'$ has one overcrossing strand, or equivalently, if the Lorenz link $L'$ has a trip number equal to one and only one strand in the right strip of the template $\mathscr{L}(0,0)$, then $L$ and $L'$ are both the same unlink $T^n(1; d)$ with $d\geq 0$.
+If the Lorenz braid of $L'$ has exactly one overcrossing strand (or equivalently, the Lorenz link $L'$ has trip number equal to one) and exactly one strand in the right strip of the template $\mathscr{L}(0,0)$, then $L$ and $L'$ are the same unlink $T^n(1; d)$ with $d\geq 0$.